innovate-invent/innovate-invent.github.io/_projects/eyeth.md

 # Sign language assist

 I accidentally graduated with a certificate in business and part of that had me identify underserved markets.
-This project exists to leverage many of my skills into a real world solution that affects everyday people.
+This project exists to leverage many of my skills into a real world solution for the benefit of everyday people.

 **Note: This is a live document and will be expanded upon as this project progresses**